Sjörup Runestone: Content

 In all likelihood, the runestone tells of the same battle as the runestone DR 295.
 Both this runestone and the Hällestad Runestone use the phrase "He did not flee at Uppsala", and this runestone is raised in memory of Ásbjörn, the son of Tóki Gormsson.
 Saxi points out that Ásbjörn "slaughtered as long as he had a weapon", i.e. he fought until he was killed, and this means that Ásbjörn did not belong to those who were afraid of their foes and fled from the battle.
-The expression felaga means "fellow" and is related to félag "partnership," and it indicates that he belonged to a brother-hood based on strong bonds of friendship.
+The expression felaga means "fellow" and is related to félag "partnership," and it indicates that he belonged to a brotherhood based on strong bonds of friendship.
 There are four, or maybe five, runestones that talk of the same battle, and only the Ingvar Runestones consist of a greater number of stones that refer to a common event.

 The personal name Ásbjôrn from the inscription means "Divine Bear" and has a name element related to the Æsir, the principle gods of Norse mythology.